ethersync/ethersync/book/src/connection-making.md

 # Connection making

-## Addressing and authenticating with the peer
+## Join codes

+When you run `ethersync share`, you will get a short "join code" like `3-exhausted-bananas`.
+Another person can use it to connect to you!
+The code only works once.
+You can learn about the security properties in the [Magic Wormhole documentation](https://magic-wormhole.readthedocs.io/en/latest/welcome.html#safely).

+## Secret addresses

 Since version 0.7.0 Ethersync uses iroh for making a connection.
 To connect to another daemon, we're using a combination of the iroh [Node Identifier](https://www.iroh.computer/docs/concepts/endpoint#node-identifiers) and a secret key which, smashed together, which looks like `429e94...0e9819#32374e...4a6789`.
-We call this a "ticket".
-Treat it like a password and share it with your peer through a secret channel.
+We call this the node's *secret address*.
+Treat it like a password.
+After using a join code, the secret address is stored in your `.ethersync/config`.

 ## Peer to peer